dallagi/paapi5/README.md

 # Paapi5

-A simple client for Amazon Product Advertising Api 5.
+ A minimalistic Elixir library for the Amazon Product Advertising Api version 5.

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `paapi5` to your list of dependencies in `mix.exs`:
+This package can be installed by adding `paapi5` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do